-High Performance Materials: High Performance Materials drives to characterize, produce, and certify cost-effective alloys and other high-performance materials suitable for the extreme environments found in fossil-based power-generation systems.
+High Performance Materials: the High Performance Materials program drives to characterize, produce, and certify cost-effective alloys and other high-performance materials suitable for the extreme environments found in fossil-based power-generation systems.
 NETL supports and catalyzes a robust domestic materials supply chain that prepares materials for advanced ultra-supercritical (AUSC) steam cycles and spinoff applications.
-The work also enables research in suitable materials for supercritical carbon dioxide (sCO2) cycles that yield higher thermal efficiencies and supports the existing fossil fleet with materials solutions that enhance flexibility and reliability.
+The work also enables research in suitable materials for supercritical carbon dioxide (sCO2) cycles that yield higher thermal efficiencies.

 The Crosscutting Materials program works to accelerate the development of improved steels, superalloys, and other advanced alloys to address challenges of both the existing fleet and future power systems.
-Materials of interest are those that enable components and equipment to perform in the high-temperature, high-pressure, corrosive environments of an advanced energy system with specific emphasis on durability, availability, and cost both within and across each of four primary platforms: Advanced Manufacturing, Advanced Structural Materials, and Computational Materials Design.
+Materials of interest are those that enable components and equipment to perform in the high-temperature, high-pressure, corrosive environments of an advanced energy system with specific emphasis on durability, availability, and cost both within and across each of four primary platforms: Advanced Manufacturing, Advanced Structural Materials for Harsh Environments, Computational Materials Design, and Functional Materials for Process Performance Improvements.